Vegan Butternut Squash Corn Chowder

 • Fresh rosemary

 • Corn.
-Assuming you're making this soup during the winter, frozen corn is probably your best bet.
-Thaw it first.
+Assuming you're making this soup during the winter, frozen corn or canned corn is likely the best option.
 I like to buy the grilled, frozen corn at Trader Joe's during the winter for maximum flavor and ease.
+You could also cut kernels off the cob if you're making this during corn season; there's no need to precook it.

 Closing Thoughts

-Do you have a particular food that is really nostalgic but that you don't feel great eating as an adult?
+Do you have a particular food that is really nostalgic but that you don't want to eat any more as an adult?
 Corn chowder was definitely that food for me.
-I loved the concept and memory of it, but not so much the ingredients.
-I'm so happy to have re-invented it in a way that's just as delicious, much better for the body, fresher tasting, and more colorful.
+I loved the concept and memory of it, but hadn't had it in ages until creating this recipe.
+I'm so happy to now have a re-invented vegan corn chowder that's just as delicious, much better for the body, fresher tasting, and more colorful.

 Share It!